I Quit Drinking

 I Stopped Drinking and It’s Hard for Some To Understand Why

 Let me start by saying, I am not an alcoholic (lol) most of the time when someone says “I don’t drink anymore” others assume they’re recovering alcoholics - sorry to disappoint, but that is not my reason why.
 I will say this, it is very strange to openly talk about the fact that I stopped drinking, because that would be admitting I did drink.
 In my culture (and with a strict Muslim father like mine) you-do-not-drink—period.
 But yes, I have enjoyed my fair share of alcoholic drinks.
-My husband and I bonded over Eminem and Jack Daniels in high school (oops, should I not say that).
+My husband and I bonded over Eminem and Jack Daniels in high school.
 With that said, me and my party days have all pretty much parted ways a while ago.
 If that sounds familiar its because it’s Eminem’s lyrics.
 After college, I definitely loved to enjoy the occasional glass of wine, especially in a profession like mine where architects drink wine like water.

 Its been a little over a year, and trust me I’ve heard it all.